 As internal telephone systems can be useful for everyone, they are a big asset for medium enterprises or businesses with many office locations.
 Companies, whose main operation is through customer communication, such as consulting services can benefit from internal telephone systems as well.

-Before making the decision to implement an internal phone systems, companies should take into consideration their size, expansion objectives and communication needs.
+Before making the decision to implement an internal phone system, companies should take into consideration their size, expansion objectives and communication needs.

 If the company operates through a small centralized office, internal phone systems might not be necessary for efficient functioning of processes.
 However, if the specific business is located in different cities or counties, has a high customer enquiry flow and is looking for further penetration to other places, this system can be of huge benefit for them.